Use YQL to select which fields to include in results:

 indexing: summary | index } } document-summary

-titleyear { summary title type string ...
+titleyear { summary title ...

 The example above creates a dynamic summary with the matched terms highlighted.